Welcome to Spring 2021 Term

 The college can also provide student emergency grant funds to assist qualified students with technology issues.
 Visit our Financial Wellness page to apply for the emergency grant.

-How do I buy my books this term?
+How do I buy my course materials this term?

+During Remote Operations, all course materials must be purchased online.
 Students should visit www.clarkbookstore.com to find required course materials.
-Look up your course materials list by DEPT/COURSE NUMBER/ITEM or SECTION number.
+Look up course materials lists by DEPT/COURSE NUMBER/ITEM or SECTION number.
 Have your schedule handy to make finding the materials easier.
-Materials can be delivered by UPS or picked up in store.
+Materials can be delivered by UPS or picked up in store (by appointment only.)

-Most web orders are processed the business day after they have been submitted.
-Estimate an additional 2-3 business days for UPS delivery or pickup in store (by appointment only).
-NOTE: The College is closed December 21-25.
+Most web orders are processed within one business day after they have been submitted.
+Estimate an additional two business days for local UPS delivery.

-The week prior to and the week starting the new quarter are the busiest times of order fulfillment for the bookstore.
+The week prior to, and the week of a new quarter are the busiest times of order fulfillment for the bookstore.
 To avoid delays, shop before this peak period.
-Rest assured, even during the busiest times, most orders are processed within 2 business days after being submitted.
+Rest assured, even during the busiest times, orders are processed in the order they are received.
+Watch your email for updates.
+If you have not received a response after two business days, please contact us.

 Free Shipping Event

-We’re offering free shipping on all orders placed December 7-27.
-Shop early, be prepared, and take advantage of this free shipping event to save time and money.
+FREE shipping on all orders placed March 8-28.
+Shop early, be prepared, and take advantage of this FREE shipping event to save time and money.

 Returns and Exchanges

-Winter course materials purchased December 7-January 15 must be returned or exchanged no later than January 20, 2021.
+Spring term course materials purchased March 8 - April 16, 2021 must be returned or exchanged no later than April 20, 2021.
 Visit https://www.clarkbookstore.com/site_remote_operations.asp#returns to find more information about return options.

 Other Bookstore Services